|

 There is no ideal answer to this question since everyone’s situation is different.

-However, it is generally advisable to have at least six to nine months’ worth of living expenses before having a baby.
+However, having at least six to nine months’ worth of living expenses is generally advisable before having a baby.

 This will help you weather any unexpected costs or financial challenges that may arise during those first few chaotic (but wonderful!) months with a new baby in the house.